Travel Tips, Packing Recommendations, Rules of the Road

 For tours of 7 – 10 days: Two half-days of down time will be built into the trip plan

-For tours of 11-17 days: One full day and one half-day of down time will be built into the trip plan.
+For tours of 11-17 days: One full day and two half-days of down time will be built into the trip plan.

 For tours of 17-22 days: One full day and two half-days of down time.